-Virginia is one of the most lucrative real estate markets in the United States.
-With a population of over 8.6 million, the Virginia real estate market is a great location for property investors.
-However, owning a rental property can be overwhelming, especially if you have to deal with problematic renters.
+Virginia is one of the most lucrative real estate markets for a landlord in the United States.
+With a population of over 8.6 million, the Virginia real estate market is a great location for investors.
+However, owning a rental unit and being a landlord can be overwhelming, especially if you have to deal with problematic tenants.

-To avoid bad tenants, landlords should have a strict tenant screening process.
-Thorough background checks should be performed to ensure that the tenant is financially able to pay rent in a timely and regular manner.
+To avoid a potential bad tenant, owners should have a strict tenant screening process and written lease or rental agreement for their rental property.
+Every great landlord knows thorough background checks should be performed to ensure that the tenant is financially able to pay rent in a timely and regular manner.

-When screening tenants, it’s important to choose those who will take care of the property and uphold their duties and responsibilities under the lease or rental agreement.
+When screening tenants, it’s for a landlord important to choose those who will take care of the rental and uphold their duties and responsibilities under the rental agreement.
+Screening tenants is the best way to avoid a Virginia eviction that could result in a eviction lawsuit in the general district court.

 However, there are times when tenants fail in their duties and responsibilities.
-When this happens, landlords will sometimes be left with no other option but to evict the tenant.
-As a landlord, you should be aware of the proper Virginia eviction process to ensure that you remain in compliance with Virginia landlord-tenant law and avoid any legal problems.
+When this happens, owners will sometimes be left with no other option but to evict the tenant.
+As a landlord, you should be aware of the proper Virginia eviction process to ensure that you remain in compliance with Virginia landlord tenant law and avoid any legal problems or an eviction lawsuit.

 How Long Does an Eviction in Virginia Take?